CodeReviewDAO/dxd_codereview/Reviews/174 - Ultimate Division - decentralised game with true ownership/2 - Tactical gameplay, NFT marketplace, weekly competition and ranked divisions/README.md

     #### Bidding screen for buyers
     ![](assets/bidding.png)

+6. The reviewer created a team by going to the field page and assigning player cards to their starting lineup.
+For this, at least 11 player cards were needed.
+After assigning all positions, the team was ready to play a game against another user.
+At this stage, the reviewer clicked Play to look for a match.
+Another test user was used to accept the match and the gameplay page loaded.
+Gameplay page consists of a visible landscape soccer field and players, each laying on a point on the grid system.
+The game is played in a turn-by-turn basis.
+Each player clicks and makes a move for one of their players for each round.
+After playing for a while, the game ends and the score is noted.
+Then, users are rewarded according to the result of the match.

 ## Overall Impression of usage testing

 _Summarize your impression following detailed usage testing and provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements